itsvic-dev/omam8/spec/ops.md

 # Definitions
-- *immediate* - a byte stored in the ROM.
+- *immediate* - a byte stored in the ROM
-- *16-bit immediate* - 2 bytes stored in the ROM, forming a 16-bit LE word.
+- *16-bit immediate* - 2 bytes stored in the ROM, forming a 16-bit LE word
+- address - a *16-bit immediate*

 # Opcodes